philipbrowne/Neovis-React-Twitter/README.md

-# Neo4J/NeoVis with React and Movie Database Example
+# Neo4J/NeoVis with React and Russian Twitter Troll Data

 Uses Data released by NBC from their Investigation into Russian Twitter Trolls during the 2016 United States Election